 One of our roles as parents is to help teach our children about money.
 You can do this and give them the best present ever by enrolling them in KiwiSaver.

 They will receive their very own investment account into which you make monthly or fortnightly deposits.

 When they’re older you’ll be able to show them the value of disciplined savings and how their money grows over time.

 Also, I will assist you to teach them about money; how to save it, how to make it, how to manage it.

-Min contribution of $20pm per child generally applies.
+Min contribution of $10 – $20pm per child sometimes apply.

-But some schemes, like Grosvenor, don’t have a minimum)
+But most schemes, like Booster, don’t have a minimum)